Equipments

 Table of Contents

-This article explores the pros and cons of using a PIM (Passive Intermodulation) Analyzer.
+This article explores the advantages and disadvantages of using a PIM (Passive Intermodulation) Analyzer.
 We’ll cover its benefits and drawbacks, helping you understand its role in RF and microwave testing.

 PIM, or Passive Intermodulation, refers to the unwanted generation of signals when two or more frequencies interact within a passive component.
 These unwanted signals can interfere with desired communications.
 A PIM analyzer is a device designed to measure and identify these intermodulation products, helping ensure compliance with industry standards like IEC 62037.